E-News March 2006

 A year into treating Fridrik with the multi-prong approach of vitamins, lipoic, folinic and amino acids, glutathione, and chelation therapy, we are starting to see results.
 Yet we also know the horizon of recovery, when he can be "mainstreamed" with his peers, is several years away.

-Most parents at the onset of bringing their autistic child to a DAN (Defeat Autism Now!) doctor are unaware of the expense that lies ahead.
+Most parents at the onset of bringing their autistic child to a DAN!
+(Defeat Autism Now!) doctor are unaware of the expense that lies ahead.
 The sheer outlay of money often accumulates faster than thimerosal in the tissues of spectrum kids.
 The costs go well beyond the visits to one or more doctors, who have developed varying protocols to treat different spokes of the autism wheel.

 The commitment to treat an ASD child cannot be measured in weeks or months, but years and even decades.
 At a cost of $10,000 to $30,000 or more a year after taxes, with little or no insurance reimbursement, and our local, state, and federal governments giving a deaf ear, the money squeeze is on.
 There are myriad tests, from blood and yeast tests to stomach X-rays and brain MRI's, that balloon costs upfront.
 That's because doctors need to rule out a variety of ailments that either fall on the spectrum or outside it.
 When gastrointestinal (GI) problems, aka "leaky gut" or inflamed bowel disease, are added to the mix the expense and the course for treatment soar exponentially.